BretFisher/kubernetes-mastery/slides/assignments/02kubectlexpose.md

    `kubectl get pods --selector=app=littletomcat -o wide`.
 You could also describe the pod: `kubectl describe pod littletomcat-XXX-XXX`

+3. Start a shell *inside* the cluster:
+One way to start a shell inside the cluster: `kubectl apply -f https://k8smastery.com/shpod.yaml` then `kubectl attach --namespace=shpod -ti shpod`

-3. Start a shell *inside* the cluster: `curl https://shpod.sh | sh` Then the IP address of the pod should ping correctly.
+- A easier way is to use a special domain we created  `curl https://shpod.sh | sh`

+- Then the IP address of the pod should ping correctly.
 You could also start a deployment or pod temporarily (like nginx), then exec in, install ping, and ping the IP.

 ---